By Emma Marshall

 However, we were told that this can be the case throughout the season.
 As different flowers bloom at different times, there will alway be some (lots in fact!) to see, as well as some beds waiting to bloom or that have already bloomed.

-What are the Keukenhof Gardens’ opening times?
+What are the opening times for Keukenhof 2021?

 Opening hours are 8am until 7.30pm.